 8.14.6.
-STUDENT ORGANIZATION STATIONERY AND USE OF COLLEGE LOGOS correspondence or other purposes must have approval from the Director of Student Affairs and the Director of Communication and Marketing.
+STUDENT ORGANIZATION STATIONERY AND USE OF COLLEGE LOGOS

+Student clubs or organizations requesting the use of the LECOM logo, seal, or facsimile thereof for correspondence or other purposes must have approval from the Director of Student Affairs and the Director of Communication and Marketing.
 The request to use the College/School logo or seal, or facsimile must be submitted in a proposal, be signed by the faculty advisor, and be submitted in writing to the Director of Student Affairs and the Director of Communications and Marketing.